achyutkbanerjee/sdm/README.md

 3. Testing of model transferability (sdm3)
 4. Modelling distribution of an invasive species (sdm4)
-5. Modelling distribution of a true mangrove species (sdm5) The data files for sdm1, sdm4 and sdm5 are available at:
+5. Modelling distribution of a true mangrove species (sdm5)
+6. Downloading occurrence data for a large number of species from GBIF (sdm6) *The data files for sdm1, sdm4 and sdm5 are available at: